ShivamVerma5665/Thinkbridge-Internship/README.md

 Type the following commands
    * **For Linux user --> `sudo chmod 777 run.sh`**
    * **`./run.sh`**
-And, now you can convert you integer input into words.
+### Now you can convert you integer input into words.
 Enjoy!